-From within a forum, select the Create Topic action to add a new topic and the first post to it.
+Next we want to create a topic in the 'Projects' forum.
+First we need to navigate into the forum 'projects' by clicking its icon or name, then select the Create Topic action to add a new topic and the first post to it.
 You can choose a different icon for the post to highlight the type of posting.